Being an overthinker can make life incredibly complicated, especially in a romantic relationship.

 Overthinking and the Fear of Abandonment

 Overthinking never feels like a choice—if it were, why would we do it?
-The most common reason people overthink is that they believe that something terrible might happen if they were to think less.
+The most common reason people spend long periods of overthinking is that they believe that something terrible may happen if they were to think less.

 Tips on How to Stop Overthinking in a Relationship

 So you are an overthinker.
 You have a vivid imagination and a habit of predicting the future, but those powers seem to work against you more than for you.

 You can notice the smallest details, from the tone and facial expression to the infinite potential hidden meanings in a sentence.